rcantini/rcantini.github.io/content/authors/admin/_index.md

 #- Visitors

 ---
-Riccardo Cantini is a PhD student in Information and Communication Technologies at the Department of Computer Science, Modeling, Electronics and Systems Engineering (DIMES) of the University of Calabria, since 2019.<br>His research interests include social media and big data analysis, deep learning, natural language processing, sentiment analysis, IoT and edge/fog computing, distributed knowledge discovery and data mining.
+Riccardo Cantini is a PhD student in Information and Communication Technologies at the Department of Computer Science, Modeling, Electronics and Systems Engineering (DIMES) of the University of Calabria, since 2019.<br>His research interests include social media and big data analysis, deep learning and natural language processing, opinion mining and sentiment analysis, information spread and influence maximization, IoT and edge/fog computing, distributed knowledge discovery and data mining.

 He is a member of the <a href="http://scalab.dimes.unical.it/">Scalable Computing and Cloud Laboratory (SCALab)</a> at the University of Calabria, aimed at supporting research, training and development activities in the area of scalable computing systems, distributed systems and Cloud architectures, with a special focus on scalable data analysis.